ulule/developers.ulule.com/content/reference/project.md

 Submits the project for review to the moderation team.
 This endpoint is only accessible to the project owner.
 The project owner can send a message to the moderation team.
 This message will be added to the project discussion thread.

-The project status must not be `pending`.

-Additionally, the following fields must be set (i18n fields must be set in the project default language):
+The project status must not be `pending`, and the following fields must be set (i18n fields must be set in the project default language):

 * `country`
 * `currency`
 * `description`
 * `goal` (if `type` is `project`)
-* `lang`
+* `main_image`
 * `name`
 * `nb_product_min` (if `type` is `presale`)
 * `owner.avatar`